HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
+    Namespace in Imports field not imported from: ‘rlang’
+      All declared Imports should be used.
     Unexported objects imported by ':::' calls:
       ‘MultiAssayExperiment:::.sampleMapFromData’ ‘QFeatures:::.get_Hits’
       See the note in ?`:::` about the use of this operator.